rosafilgueira/VarPy/README.md

 Several examples of how to use varpy library [varpy examples](https://github.com/rosafilgueira/VarPy/blob/master/python_scripts)

 Python [Notebook example](https://github.com/rosafilgueira/VarPy/blob/master/Iceland_Tjornes.ipynb),
-which shows an example about data exploration and visualization based on the Tjornes fracture zone (Iceland)
+which shows an example about data exploration and visualization based on the Tjornes fracture zone (Iceland).
+This example is explained in all the reading material provided in this repository.

 For trying a varpy example (python script or notebook):